piusnmuhumuza/software-engineering/softwareQualityAssurance.md

 Despite the challenges, SQA is an important part of any software development project.
 By implementing effective SQA practices, organizations can reap a number of benefits, including reduced costs, improved quality, and increased customer satisfaction.

-## Is Software Quality Assurance and Software Testing the same?

-While Software Quality Assurance and Software Testing are used interchangeably in the Software Engineering/Development space, and both aim to provide software that meets the necessary requirements and quality standards, they aren't exactly the same.

-SQA stretches through all software development phases depending on the team, industry, or practices being followed and should not be confused with software testing. -Testing is a big part of **Software Quality Assurance**, but it is not, by any means, the only part of it.

-Software testing concentrates on finding the bugs, defects, and errors within the software, while Software Quality Assurance aims to assure that the overall quality of the software product being engineered/developed meets the requirements and expectations of the client.

-**Note:**  Software testing is a part of the general quality control process within Software Quality Assurance, but its focus is exclusively on product-oriented tasks rather than the big picture.

-## What is Software Testing

-Software testing is the process of evaluating and verifying that a software product being developed does what it is supposed to do.
-It checks whether the actual software product matches expected requirements and ensures that the software product is defect/bug-free prior to release/launch.

-**Who does software testing?!**

-- Software Tester
-- Software Developer/Engineer.
-- Software Quality Assurance Engineers can also test.
-- Project Lead/Manager
-- End User/Client.

 ## Software Quality Assurance best practices, processes, and techniques for successful software delivery.